Kate4ka007/english-topics/file.md

 2. W hen did you first use the Internet?
 3. How can the Internet be improved?
 4. Do you think our lives have been improved by the Internet?
 5. Do you have any ideas or ambitions to start an Internet company?
-6. W hat problems does the Internet create?
+6. What problems does the Internet create?
 W hat problems does it solve?
 7. Do you think that it is important for schools to have Internet access?
 Why?
 8. Can you believe all the information that is published (available) on the Internet?
 9. Do you think that the Internet will replace Libraries?
 10. W hat is Copyright?
 How do we break Copyright law on the Internet?